 You probably know them well (-:

-Therefore, when making a corporate film, it is obviously important to appear professional.
+Therefore, when making a corporate video, it is obviously important to appear professional.

 A portrait video is your most powerful tool

-If done right, as we talked about above, video can be your most powerful tool for creating a successful portrait of your business.
+If done right, as we discussed above, video can be your most powerful tool for creating a successful portrait of your business.

 But where can the presentation video be used?

 Actually a very good question as there are some best-practice examples to address.
 First, let’s start with our own checklist/rules that we use when planning a portrait video:

 That means 1-3 minutes maximum without long boring interviews

 - Focus on your recipient instead of yourself